-Since then the artist residing in these buildings were managing themselves, creating a small city where art and urban culture are the main focal points.
+Since then the artist residing in these buildings were managing themselves, creating a small independent city where art and urban culture are the main focal points.
 Once we submerge its streets we begin to feel this bohemian and transgressive atmosphere that is radiating from the wacky sculptures, paintings, and other stagings.
-Currently, part of the area is considered as National Cultural Heritage.
+Part of the area is also considered as National Cultural Heritage.

-If you are fascinated by what you’ve just read, you will probably want to stay at Hostel Celica, also called the Cell, situated right in the Metelkova city itself.
+Another interesting building is Hostel Celica, also called the Cell where many backpacker who visit Slovenia opt to spend the night.
 Are you wondering about the name?
 Yes, it was once an old military prison.
 Today it is completely renovated but many details of the old prison are still there.
 Each room is unique and even though they are not very big the atmosphere is assured.